 Elounda Heights (Elounda)

-Solid 3-star hotel for adults in a prime location above Elounda.
-Some apartments offer a wonderful panoramic view of the bay.
-The rooms are tastefully decorated and a swimming pool provides cooling on hot summer days.
+A solid 3-star hotel for adults in a prime location above Elounda.
+Some apartments offer a magnificent panoramic view of the bay.
+The rooms are tastefully furnished, and a swimming pool provides a refreshing escape on hot summer days.
 Good value for money.

-The provincial town is just 25 minutes away and is the heart of eastern Crete.
-Hardly any visitor to Spinalonga misses a stroll through the city of 12,000 inhabitants.
-The highlight of Ai Nikola, as the Greeks say, is Lake Voulismeni, which is located in the middle of the city.
-Shopping fans appreciate the many boutiques, jewellers and shoe shops.
+The provincial town, just 25 minutes away, is the heart of eastern Crete.
+Hardly any visitor to Spinalonga misses out on a stroll through this town of 12,000 residents.
+The highlight of Ai Nikola, as the Greeks call it, is Lake Voulismeni, located right in the center of town.
+Shopping enthusiasts appreciate the many boutiques, jewelry stores, and shoe shops.

-→ In this article, we have summarized everything you need to know about the city: Agios Nikolaos
+→ In this post, we’ve summarized everything you need to know about the city: Agios Nikolaos

 Excursion to the Lasithi Plain

 The Lasithi Plateau is the largest of its kind in all of Crete.
-It is located about 60 km southwest of Spinalonga and can be easily combined with Agios Nikolaos and Spinalonga for a day trip.
-Characteristic of the plain are the white wind turbines, which used to stand in the fields by the thousands.
+It lies about 60 km southwest of Spinalonga and can easily be combined with Agios Nikolaos and Spinalonga for a day trip.
+Characteristic of the plateau are the white windmills, which once stood by the thousands in the fields.

-The famous Cave of Psychro (Dikteon Antron), where the father of the gods Zeus is said to have been born, is also worth a visit.
-It is located on the mountain slopes of the Lasithi Plateau and impresses with its size and the many bizarre stalactite formations.
+The famous Cave of Psychro (Dikteon Antron), where Zeus, the father of the gods, is said to have been born, is also worth a visit.
+It lies on the slopes of the Lasithi Plateau and impresses with its size and the many bizarre stalactite formations.

-→ In this article you will find more information about this destination: Lasithi Plateau
+→ In this post, you’ll find more information about this destination: Lasithi Plateau

 Areti Monastery near Karidi

-Like an oasis in the desert, the Areti Monastery (Aretio) in the barren countryside about 1 km outside the village of Karidi.
-The Venetian-style monastery (16th century) suffered greatly from the attacks of the Ottomans.
-After the autonomy of Crete, it was rebuilt at the end of the 19th century and since the 1950s monks have lived here again.
+Like an oasis in the desert, the Areti (Aretio) Monastery lies in the barren landscape about 1 km outside the village of Karidi.
+The Venetian-style monastery (16th century) suffered greatly from Ottoman attacks.
+After Crete gained autonomy, it was rebuilt at the end of the 19th century, and monks have lived here again since the 1950s.

-Today, the courtyard is an oasis of peace, here stands the venerable Catholic and 12 cypresses, which symbolize the 12 apostles.
-A visit to the monastery, which is well worth seeing, is possible outside the siesta times, so you have to pay attention to appropriate clothing.
+Today, the courtyard is an oasis of tranquility, featuring the venerable katholikon and 12 cypress trees, which symbolize the 12 Apostles.
+Visits to this charming little monastery are possible outside of siesta hours; appropriate attire is required.
 Small souvenirs can be purchased in the monastery shop.

-→ More articles about the island and numerous Crete travel tips can be found at:
+→ You can find more articles about the island and numerous tips for Crete here:

 *Support our blog Greece-Moments